 The upgrade process may take several minutes during which time the access point will be unavailable.
 Do not power down the access point while the upgrade is in process.
 When the upgrade is complete, the access point restarts.
 The AP resumes normal operation with the same configuration settings it had before the upgrade.

-5.)
-To verify that the firmware upgrade completed successfully, check the firmware version shown on the Upgrade page (or the Basic Settings page).
+5. To verify that the firmware upgrade completed successfully, check the firmware version shown on the Upgrade tab (and also on the Basic Settings tab).
 If the upgrade was successful, the updated version name or number is indicated.